TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 This backup is the `Cacti` one that we had seen before into the `/opt/backups/cacti` directory.

-But to exploit this application we will create our own malicious backup
+To exploit this application we will create our own malicious backup

 First, we click on `"Add backup"` and select `"Configure a new backup option"`: